Lab 01: Dealing with Spatial Data in Python

 Now with this joined table, you can check which building each restaurant is locatd in.
 Note that after joining information from the buildings to restaurants, geometries of the left-side GeoDataFrame

-, i.e. restaurants, were kept by as the default geometries.
+, i.e. restaurants, were kept as the default geometries.
 So if we plot bristol_join

 , you will only see restaurants, rather than buildings + restaurant.
 Please try!